-Pat cauliflower dry and then throw the florets into a food processor and pulse until you have “rice”.
+Pat cauliflower dry, and throw the florets into a food processor.
+Pulse until you have “rice.”
 Set aside.

-Make the sauce by combining all ingredients into a bowl and whisking so it’s well incorporated over low heat for a few minutes, once combined well, set aside.
+Make the sauce by combining all ingredients into a bowl and whisking so it’s well-incorporated over low heat for a few minutes.
+Once combined, set aside.

-Take clean chicken pieces and dredge them in the cassava flour in one thin layer, followed by the egg, and then once more in the cassava flour.
-Place each piece on the clean plate when done until all pieces of chicken are done.
+Take clean chicken pieces and dredge them in the cassava flour mixture in one thin layer, followed by the egg, and then once more in the cassava flour.
+Place each piece on the clean plate until all pieces of chicken are coated.
 Set aside.

-Over high heat in a wok or large/heavy-bottomed sauté pan, add ghee and melt.
+In a wok or large/heavy-bottomed sauté pan over high heat, add ghee and melt.
 Get the pot very hot.

-Add chicken to your hot ghee in the pan and turn it a bit so it gets browned on each side.
-This should take just about 5-6 minutes or so.
+Add chicken to your hot ghee in the pan, and turn it a bit so it gets browned on each side.
+This should take roughly 5-6 minutes.

-Line a clean plate with paper towels and when the chicken is done, transfer the chicken to the paper towels to drain a bit.
+Line a clean plate with paper towels.
+When the chicken is done, transfer the chicken to the paper towels to drain a bit.
 Set aside while you quickly wipe down the wok/pan so it's prepped for the cauliflower rice.

-Transfer the chicken after a couple minutes of draining on the towels to a mixing bowl and pour your sauce over top (you might want to give it a quick mix before pouring it) and give the chicken a stir so it’s well coated.
-Let it sit and marinate while you make the cauli rice.
+Transfer the chicken after a couple minutes of draining on the towels to a mixing bowl, and pour your sauce over top.
+(You might want to give it a quick mix before pouring it.)
+Give the chicken a stir so it’s well-coated.
+Let it sit, and marinate while you make the cauliflower rice.

 Add ghee over medium heat to the same (cleaned) pan, and add the cauliflower rice once hot.
-Stir with a wooden spoon and season with salt and pepper to taste.
-This should take just a few minutes to softly cook (but don’t let it get watery).
-Remove from heat and plate to serve.
-Add chicken over top with chopped scallions and sesame seeds to garnish!
+Stir with a wooden spoon, and season with salt and pepper to taste.
+This should take just a few minutes to softly cook.
+(Just don’t let it get watery.)
+Remove from heat, and plate to serve.
+Add Paleo sesame chicken over top with chopped scallions and sesame seeds to garnish!